I’m An Asian Woman And I Refuse To Be Fetishized [Swipe Life]

 “So, I lived abroad in China,” my date said.
 It was somewhat of a non sequitur from the conversation.

 “Oh, okay.
-Cool,” I replied.
+Cool,” I replied, trying to maintain my cool.

 He proceeded to give me a knowing look before launching into a monologue about his ever-enlightening travel experiences and exes overseas.